Nathaniel81/AirBnb_clone/README.md

   * __React__: A powerful JavaScript library for building user interfaces.
   * __TypeScript__: A statically typed superset of JavaScript to enhance code quality and maintainability.
   * __Tailwind CSS__: A utility-first CSS framework for rapid UI development.
-  * __Shadcn UI__: A highly customizable component library that complements TailwindCSS for a consistent design system and extensible library
+  * __Shadcn UI__: A highly customizable component library that complements Tailwind CSS for a consistent design system and extensible library

 * **Backend**:
   * __Django__: A high-level Python web framework that encourages rapid development.